-To replace the battery in the keyless entry system:
+To replace the battery in the keyless entry system, do the following:

-- 1. Use a small coin or flathead screwdriver to separate the bottom half from the top half of the transmitter. - 2.
+- 1. Use a coin or similar object to separate the bottom half from the top half of the transmitter. - 2.
 Remove the battery and replace it with the new one.
 Make sure the positive (+) side of the battery faces down.
 Use one three-volt, CR2032, or equivalent, type battery. - 3.
 Put the two halves back together.
 Make sure the cover is on tightly, so water won't get in. - 4.
 Check the operation of the transmitter with your vehicle.
 If the transmitter does not work, try resynchronizing the transmitter with the receiver.